 The Royal Australian College of General Practitioners (the RACGP) has also created a guide for patients on managing mild post COVID-19 symptoms.
 This includes advice on managing fatigue, easing muscle and joint pain, and managing a cough or any breathlessness.

 Most people with COVID-19 will recover completely within a few weeks.
-However, some may continue to experience symptoms for weeks or months after their diagnosis.
-This is called ‘long COVID’, or ‘post COVID-19 condition’.
+However, some people may keep experiencing symptoms for several weeks or months after their infection.

 - extreme fatigue (tiredness)